ros2/design/articles/ros2_dds_security.md

 ## Authentication

-The **Authentication** plugin (see section 8.3 of the [DDS-Security spec][dds_security]) is central to the entire SPI architecture, as it provides the concept of a confirmed identity without which further enforcement would be impossible (e.g. it would be awfully hard to make sure a given ROS context could only access specific topics if it was impossible to securely determine which context it was).
+The **Authentication** plugin (see section 8.3 of the [DDS-Security spec][dds_security]) is central to the entire SPI architecture, as it provides the concept of a confirmed identity without which further enforcement would be impossible (e.g. it would be awfully hard to make sure a given ROS identity could only access specific topics if it was impossible to securely determine which identity it was).

 The SPI architecture allows for a number of potential authentication schemes, but ROS 2 uses the builtin authentication plugin (called "DDS:Auth:PKI-DH", see section 9.3 of the [DDS-Security spec][dds_security]), which uses the proven Public Key Infrastructure (PKI).
 It requires a public and private key per domain participant, as well as an x.509 certificate that binds the participant's public key to a specific name.